 Go to a museum.

 Now’s the time to revisit some of your favorite museums!
-Check out these new exhibits such as Marvel: Universe of Super Heroes at Museum of Science and Industry and Mandela: Struggle for Freedom at Illinois Holocaust Museum and Education Center.
+Check out these new exhibits such as The Art of the Brick at Museum of Science and Industry and Jurassic Oceans: Monsters of the Deep at Field Museum.

 Head to an indoor play place.